 - 1 teaspoon pure vanilla extract

-- In a clean, dry jar with a lid, add all the ingredients and mix to combine.
-Make sure to scrape the bottom and mix all chia seeds with the liquid.
+- In a clean, dry jar with a lid, add all of your ingredients.
+Stir to combine, making sure to scrape the bottom and mix the chia with the liquid.

-- Let it sit in your counter for 10-15 minutes to allow the chia seeds to grow and double in size.
+- Let it sit in your kitchen counter for 10-15 minutes to allow the chia seeds to sprout.
+The pudding will start to come together.

-- Stir one last time for a few seconds to remove all clumpy chia seeds.
+- Stir gently for a few seconds to mix any clumpy chia seeds.
 Top with your favorite fruits.
-Cover with lid and chill in the fridge for up to 4 days, or in the freezer for up to a month.
-If frozen, thaw the chia pudding the night before.
+Cover and store in the fridge for up to 4 days, or in the freezer for up to a month.

 I hope that after watching this video, you now feel more confident on how to make chia pudding.
 If you ever make this recipe, make sure to leave your comments below and let me know how it goes.
 You can also tag me over at instagram @fitfoodiemommy and use hashtag #fitfoodiemommy so I can find you and give a shoutout.